 Pursuant to the provisions of the Companies Act, 2013, the Board has carried out an annual performance

 Complaints Committee.
-In respect of the above-mentioned Evaluation framework, a structured
+In respect of the above mentioned Evaluation framework, a structured questionnaire was

-questionnaire was prepared after taking into consideration the various aspects of the Board & its
+prepared after taking into consideration of the various aspects of the Board & its Committees, execution and

-22. PARTICULARS OF LOANS, GUARANTEES OR INVESTMENTS UNDER SECTION 186 OF THE COMPANIES
+23. PARTICULARS OF LOANS, GUARANTEES OR INVESTMENTS UNDER SECTION 186 OF THE

 Your Company is exempt from the provisions of Section 186 of the Companies Act, 2013.

-The Annual Return in Form MGT-7 of the Company for the Financial Year 2023-24 will be uploaded on the
+The Annual Return in Form MGT-7 of the Company for the Financial Year 2024-25 has been uploaded on the

 website of the Company and the same can be accessed by clicking on following link: